 Writing a '1' to this bit enables the output buffer and sends the OUT signal to a pin.
+Note: Only DAC0 has an output driver for an external pin.

 Bit 0 - ENABLE DAC Enable

 Writing a '1' to this bit enables the DAC.